Google Kubernetes Engine (GKE) provides a way for you to automatically deploy and manage the Kubernetes Filestore CSI driver in your clusters.

 allows the provisioning of the volume to begin immediately.
 This is possible because Filestore instances are accessible from any zone.
 Therefore GKE does not need to know the zone where the Pod is scheduled, in contrast with Compute Engine persistent disk.
 When set toWaitForFirstConsumer

-specified in the
+can be specified in the

 tier

-parameter (for example,standard
+parameter (for example,BASIC_HDD

-, orenterprise
+, orENTERPRISE

 parameter can be used when provisioning Filestore instances on non-default VPCs.
 Non-default VPCs require special firewall rules to be set up.